-Sunderland was recommend to me by my sister who was already studying here.
-When I came to visit her I thought how much I too would love to be a graduate and her passion and excitement about Sunderland fuelled me and my family to relocate here.
-I began studying a combined BA Honours degree in Community and Youth Work and Criminology and am now studying MSc Inequality and Society.
+Sunderland was recommended to me by my sister who was already studying here.
+When I came to visit her, I thought how much I would also love to be a graduate, and her passion and excitement about Sunderland fuelled me and my family to relocate here.
+I began studying a combined honours degree in Community and Youth Work and Criminology, and am now studying for the MSc Inequality and Society degree.

-The best part of the course is learning about the concept of Intersectionality, Sexuality, Gender and Racial equality.
-I have gained in depth knowledge about my own identity, belonging and how people perceive other groups and social constructions.
-I have started to look about my own identity, how I fit in society and my role as a BAME woman.
+The best part of the course is learning about the concept of intersectionality, sexuality, gender and racial equality.
+I have gained in-depth knowledge about my own identity, belonging, and how people perceive other groups and social constructions.
+I have started to look into how I fit into society and my role as a BAME woman.
 The knowledge I have acquired will equip me to represent marginalised groups who are oppressed.

 The University of Sunderland is a great place to study and the support you get is really valuable.
-Lecturers are easy to talk to, understanding and the support they give is outstanding.
+Lecturers are easy to talk to, understanding and the support they offer is outstanding.
 I have a personal tutor who supports me with my emotional needs and helps me cope when I feel stressed.
-I have also received support from the Disability Support team, who helped me get a laptop with software that facilitates my study needs.
+I've also received support from the Disability Support team, who helped me get a laptop with software that facilitates my study needs.

-As well as studying the MSc, I am currently working as a Social Work Assistant in the child protection unit of Northumberland County Council, supervising family time with children and their parents.
+As well as studying for the MSc, I am currently working as a social work assistant in the child protection unit of Northumberland County Council, supervising family time with children and their parents.
 I want to represent BAME women and give them a voice.

 Published 25 January 2021